yangwwei/incubator-yunikorn-scheduler-interface/scheduler-interface-spec.md

   // RM can also remove applications, all allocation/allocation requests associated with the application will be removed repeated RemoveApplicationRequest removeApplications = 9;

+  // RM can make updates to existing applications repeated UpdateApplicationRequest updateApplications = 10;
 }

 message UpdateResponse {